Holy scha-molies. Who knew the beaches in Kenya were world class? Because I did NOT.

 It is recommended though that you go half board, which is exactly what we did.
 This leaves room to explore the town and support the local businesses.
 This is the perfect chance to indulge in the Kenyan culture and cuisine.

 Whilst staying at Watamu Treehouse there is a wealth of opportunity to engage in outdoor adventure and physical activity.
 This is all presented to you upon arrival in the guest welcome pack.
 If there’s anything in particular that you’d like to do that you cannot find, Paul is so accommodating and I’m sure will help organise an experience tailored to your desires.

 – kite surfing

-I want to emphasise the fact that your stay at Watamu Treehouse is more than just food and accommodation, it’s a home.
-Paul has done an incredible job of making each and every guests stay feel personalised.
-The staff (most of whom are locals) are amazing, no task is too big and they always deliver the goods with infectious smiles on their faces.
+Your stay at Watamu Treehouse is more than just food and accommodation.
+It’s a home.
+Paul has done an incredible job of making each and every guest’s stay feel personalised.
+The staff (most of whom are locals) are amazing.
+No task is too big and they always deliver the goods with infectious smiles on their faces.

-I can only hope that one day life brings me back to Watamu, and if it does – i’ll be very happy indeed.
+I can only hope that one day life brings me back to Watamu.
+If it does, I’ll be very happy indeed.

 To see more information or to enquire about staying here at Watamu Treehouse, check out their website here.

 What were your favourite spots?
 I’d love to know!

 Did you find this post helpful?
 I’d love you to share it for me.

 Pin and save this blog post for later…